smcneece/battery-sentinel/README.md

 ## Browser Support

 Battery Sentinel is fully functional on mobile and tablet browsers.
-For the best experience, a desktop browser is recommended — the device table with resizable columns, battery level bars, and notification checkboxes is designed for wider screens.
+For the best experience, a desktop browser is recommended; the device table with resizable columns, battery level bars, and notification checkboxes is designed for wider screens.
 On narrow mobile screens, columns will be compressed and some detail (such as the level bar) may be partially clipped.

 ---